MicrosoftDocs/security/operations/incident-response-playbook-phishing.md

 ### Are the sign-in logs and/or audit logs exported to an external system?

-Since most of the Microsoft Entra ID [sign-in](/azure/active-directory/reports-monitoring/concept-sign-ins) and audit data will get overwritten after 30 or 90 days, we recommend that you leverage Sentinel, Azure Monitor or an external security information and event management (SIEM) system.
+Since most of the Microsoft Entra ID [sign-in](/azure/active-directory/reports-monitoring/concept-sign-ins) and audit data will get overwritten after 30 or 90 days, we recommend that you use Sentinel, Azure Monitor, or an external security information and event management (SIEM) system.

 ## Roles and permissions required